phylake/rcss/readme.md

 ## Why

 - I like terse, expressive languages and wanted the full power of ruby behind my css
-- I was sick of dealing with *other* frameworks' pseudo-language crap, rails integration issues, etc.
+- I was sick of dealing with *other* frameworks' pseudo-language crap, environment assumptions, etc.

 ## How